 The credit bureaus offer online forms to submit credit report disputes, but experts warn against using this option, as it does not allow you to write a detailed explanation of why you are disputing the information or provide sufficient supporting evidence.
 This leaves room for the credit reporting agency to deny your claim because you did not provide enough information.

 The best way to dispute a credit report is to write a detailed credit report dispute letter and mail it to the bureau along with plenty of documentation verifying your identity and supporting your claim.

-One a dispute has been filed, the bureaus typically have 30 days to investigate the claim.
-If they verify it as accurate, it will remain on your report; if not, they must either update the item with the correct information or delete it entirely.
+Once a dispute has been filed, the bureaus typically have 30 days to investigate the claim.
+If they verify that the item is accurate, it will remain on your report; if not, they must either update the item with the correct information or delete it entirely.

 Errors on your credit report can, unfortunately, lead to bad credit.
 For this reason, checking your credit report regularly and disputing any errors is an essential step in maintaining your financial health.

 Check out our additional tips on do-it-yourself credit repair here.